 Recall was a progressive issue.
 Progressives around the nation worked to reform state governments to make the political process more receptive to the interests of all citizens.
 Recall was one of the political reforms most progressives supported.

 Through a recall petition, voters could force a new vote on an elected official.
-This vote would take place before the normal end of the official’s term.
+This vote would take place before the expected end of the official’s term.
 Usually, another candidate for the office would be placed on the ballot.
 The candidate receiving the most votes would take office.

 Since the passage of the recall amendment, the process has worked well to make county and city governments responsive to voters.
 School boards often see recall petitions.
 However, North Dakota has the historic position of being the first state to recall a governor.